cognitivetech/ollama-ebook-summary/README.md

 when the structure of the summary greatly deviates from the others, this can indicate issues with the summary.
 Some of these can be realated to special characters, or if the input is too long and the AI just doesn't grasp it all.

-## Other Use Cases

-### Arbitrary Query
-Once the book is split into chunks, that our llm can reason around, we create a bulleted note summary of each chunk.
-The end result is a markdown document, the contents of which, even for a book 1000 pages, can be reviewed over a couple hours.

-Furthermore, once chunked, arbitrary questions can be asked to the document, such as "What questions does this text answer?".\* This is very valuable in research when I want to review many research papers quickly, I can ask "what arguments does this text make?" and get directly to the point of the study.

-Once I have run this app on a hundred or so papers then I can quickly filter those which aren't useful to me.

 ## Inspiration